RubenCentenoRoman/Optimizing-Business-with-Gaming-Behavior-Analytics/README.md

 - 40% of players who play 18-24 hours per week are from the USA.
 - 40% of players who have weekly sessions lasting 14-19 weeks are also from the USA.

-### Business Optimization Recommendations:

-- **Geographic Focus**: Given the high percentage of players from the USA, tailor marketing strategies and game features to this market to maximize engagement and revenue.

-- **Gender and Age-Specific Strategies**: Develop targeted campaigns and content for males aged 40-49, as they represent a highly engaged demographic.

-- **Genre Diversification**: Since no genre dominates, consider promoting a variety of genres to maintain broad appeal.

-- **Level and Difficulty Balancing**: Focus on player retention strategies at levels 1-25 and 74-99, and consider optimizing the "Easy" difficulty to sustain high engagement.

-- **Subscription Models**: Introduce premium subscriptions or additional content for players who are highly engaged weekly, particularly those playing 18-24 hours.

-This project demonstrates the value of data-driven insights for optimizing business strategies in the gaming industry, showcasing your ability to analyze and leverage gaming behavior analytics effectively.

 ## <p align="center" name="installation">**Installation**:</p>